rjuang/flstudio-arturia-keylab-mk2/README.md

 - When creating a new pattern when a punch-in/punch-out selection exists, the result seems to be shifted by 1 bar.
 This seems to be a bug in FL Studio.
 Try copying a selection from a pattern and pasting it into a new pattern.

+## Planned TODOs:
+- Fix mod/pitch wheel mapping
+- Determine whether "inactive" buttons (e.g. Category and Preset) buttons can be controlled from other midi device.

 ## Ideas to consider
 Some ideas I came up with that would help with my workflow.
 Will consider adding this at some point:

 - Replace color red/green/blue entries with a single color scroller with simple presets of 4*4*4 colors where we permute R=range(0,255, 256/4), G=range(0,255, 256/4), and B=range(0,255, 256/4)
+- Holding down the left/right navigation buttons will cycle through bank select modes
+  - Bank select mode:
+    - default channel selection (so you can quickly pick instruments to play)
+    - ability to cycle through mixer mute, recordd arm

+- Long press navigation knob to switch knob functionality between:
+  - left/right, up/down, modes (volume, panning, etc)
+- Pressing knob key sends F8 key and switches controls to left/right/up/down navigation... missing enter key here, so might not be useful to entertain this idea.
+- Long pressing pad keys triggers recording a local pattern for that key to midiscript until that key is pressed again.
+ Pressing the keypad to trigger the saved snippet pattern.
+Thoughts: this will make long pressing pad keys for playing impossible.
+Does anyone actually press and hold the drump pad keys ?